confluentinc/demo-stream-designer/README.md

    > **Note:** Read the `main.tf` configuration file [to see what will be created](./terraform/main.tf).

-1. The `terraform apply` command will print the public IP addresses Confluent Cloud Kafka and Schema Registry clusters, MongoDB Atlas connection string.
-Update your `.env` file to include these information.
-You'll need these later to configuring the source connectors.
+1. The `terraform apply` command will output MongoDB Atlas connection string.
+Update your `.env` file to include this information.

 1. Get the Microsoft SQL Server endpoint by running the following command